adobe-type-tools/kernalytics-rf-ext/README.md

 Currently, masters are sorted by Robofont’s `AllFonts('styleName')` functionality.
 Obviously, this is not the smartest way, but it shall work for version 0.1

-Re-sizing of the window is possible, but there are some problems with the canvas, and the list & buttons are not hooked up to the re-size operation.
-I don’t know how to fix the former, the latter will be fixed very soon.

 ## Note